 • Try having both a bath and a shower.
 You can technically just have one or the other, according to bylaw regulations, but it’s more appealing to families, couples, and individuals if you have both options.
 You can also do a shower/tub combo.

 • Offer separate laundry.
-This may mean you’ll need more space and smaller basements won’t suffice for this, but this can be a huge win (and often a pre-req) for many tenants.
+This may mean you’ll need more space and smaller basements won’t suffice for this, but this can be a huge win (and often a prereq) for many tenants.
 You can be creative with this if space is tight and you’re willing to make the effort to squeeze things in.

 • Add a gas fireplace.
-No, this isn’t a necessary, but it’s very appealing to many tenants and basements can get very cold very quickly – especially in the wintertime.
+No, this isn’t necessary, but it’s very appealing to many tenants and basements can get very cold very quickly – especially in the wintertime.
 So long as you have proper insulation, you should be fine, but it’s not a bad idea to add a gas fireplace as a means to impress your renters and add some real “cozy” appeal.

 We hope that you gained some insights from this blog, some ideas on how to create an appealing basement suite, and learned about what makes a legal basement suite in Calgary.
 If you need help designing your basement or want to know how the basement development process works, get in touch with Basement Builders for more advice and tips!